mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/best-practices.md

 ### Actions that apply to specific Channels
 - Recommendation: Have your plugin register the actions to [the channel header](https://developers.mattermost.com/extend/plugins/webapp/reference/#registerChannelHeaderButtonAction).
-This makes it quickly accessible for users and the actions apply to the channel they're viewing.
+This makes it quickly accessible for users and the actions apply on the channel they're viewing.
 - Example: Zoom meeting posts to a channel

 ![Custom Channel Header Button](/img/extend/bp-channel-header.png)